Disvster/stowy/README.md

 `stow` is a command that creates and manages symlinks.

-With it I can not only store all my dotfiles in a single git repository, but also edit themfrom said repo and all the changes will be applied to my system.
+With it I can store and edit all my dotfiles in a single git repository knowing that all the changes will be applied to my system.

 How?
 Because I give stow the path to where a file should be, and when i call `stow` it creates a symlink of this dotfile where it should be placed. e.g.:
  ```
 $>ls -la ~/.config | grep nvim